 A. CONTROL III Laboratory Germicide is effective in either hot or cold water.
 Its effectiveness however, increases with a higher water temperature.

 Q. How is CONTROL III Laboratory Germicide (pre-mixed and ready to use) different from CONTROL III Laboratory Germicide (concentrate)?

-A. CONTROL III Laboratory Germicide was formulated for use in hospitals and physician offices.
-It is effective for twice as long as CONTROL III Laboratory Germicide.
-CONTROL III Laboratory Germicide concentrate is specially designed for home care patients.
-It does not include rust inhibitors or a synergizing agent, and does not contain the other special additives and high-purity water that makes CONTROL III Laboratory Germicide last longer.
-After dilution, CONTROL III Laboratory Germicide concentrate can be used for 14 days.
+A. Control III Laboratory Germicide was formulated for use in hospitals and physician offices.
+It is effective for twice as long as Control III Disinfectant Germicide.
+Control III Disinfectant Germicide concentrate is specially designed for home care patients.
+It does not include rust inhibitors or a synergizing agent, and does not contain the other special additives and high-purity water that makes Control III Laboratory Germicide last longer.
+After dilution, Control III Disinfectant Germicide Concentrate can be used for 14 days.
+Once poured from the bottle and stored in a covered container, Control III Laboratory Germicide can be used for 30 days.

 Q. How can CONTROL III Laboratory Germicide kill bacteria if it is relatively non-toxic?

 A. Toxicity does not determine bactericidal effectiveness.
 CONTROL III Laboratory Germicide attacks the cytoplasm and nucleus of a bacterium by a chemical process while maintaining a low toxicity level.

 Q. Can a water rinse be used after disinfection?